Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Proof of Correctness

 Let us now assume that $t_3$ does not have lower neighbours, or equivalently that $t_2$ is not occupied since the lemma holds for $t_3$.
 Notice that since $p$ cannot know whether $t_3$ is contracted or expanded even though two cases are possible for $t_3$ as shown in Figures \ref{fig:ind-step-horizontal-cont-0} and \ref{fig:ind-step-horizontal-exp} the analysis for both is common.
 If $h_2 = t_1$ is occupied and $h_1$ is empty, we consider two cases based on whether the particle occupying $h_2$, $q$, is contracted or expanded.
-If $q$ is contracted, $q$ is activable from \ref{cond:contracted-expand} if it has a unique lower neighbour or from \ref{cond:contracted-lowermost-right} due to $h$, otherwise.
+If $q$ is contracted, $q$ is activable from \cref{cond:contracted-expand} if it has a unique lower neighbour or from \cref{cond:contracted-lowermost-right} due to $h$, otherwise.
 As a contracted particle expanding cannot disconnect the system the resulting configuration is connected.
-If $q$ is expanded, it must be expanded diagonally and $q$ is activable from \ref{cond:expand-other-diagonal}.
+If $q$ is expanded, it must be expanded diagonally and $q$ is activable from \eref{cond:expand-other-diagonal}.
 Since both $t_2$ and $h_1$ are empty in this case $q$ moving does not disconnect its neighbourhood as the only neighbour of $q_t$ that is not a neighbour of $q_h$ is $p$ which is still a neighbour of $q$ in the new configuration.
 Let us now assume that $h_1$ is occupied and $h_2$ is empty.
 Then, if $h_5$ is occupied by the lemma statement $h_0$ must also be occupied.
 Therefore, for every neighbour of $h$ that is not a neighbour of $t$ there is a path to $h_1$ that only passes through occupied nodes in $N(h)$.
-In this case, $p$ is either activable by \ref{cond:expand-lower-tail} and in the resulting configuration occupies $t$ and $h_2$ or by \ref{cond:expanded-contract}.
+In this case, $p$ is either activable by \eref{cond:expand-lower-tail} and in the resulting configuration occupies $t$ and $h_2$ or by \eref{cond:expanded-contract}.
 In the former case, as all neighbours of $t$ are still neighbouring to $t$, the neighbours of $h$ are connected and $h_2$ is neighbouring to the occupied neighbour of $h$, $h_1$ the resulting configuration is connected.
 The latter case is possible if $t_4$ and $t_5 = h_4$ are also occupied and the resulting configuration is connected since $t_3,t_4,t_5$ are connected and $t_5$ is neighbouring to $h$.
+Suppose now that $h_1$ and $h_2$ are both occupied.
+Then $p$ is activable either by \eref{cond:expand-lower-tail} and in the resulting configuration occupies $t$ and $t_2$ or by \eref{cond:expanded-contract}.
+In the former case, if $h_5$ is occupied, $h_0$ must also be occupied by the lemma statement.
+Since $h_0$ is neighbouring to $h_1$, for every neighbour of $h$ that is not a neighbour of $t$ there is a path to $t_1=h_2$ and this path only passes through occupied nodes in $N(h)$.
+Since $t$ is neighbouring to $t_1$ and is additionally connected to all its neighbours, the resulting configuration is connected.
+The latter case is possible if $t_5 = h_4$ and $t_4$ are both occupied and the resulting configuration is connected since $t_3,t_4,t_5$ are connected and $t_5$ is neighbouring to $h$.
 Finally, if both $h_2$ and $h_1$ are empty Proposition \ref{prop:final} holds.